Regiment or Ship: Royal Engineers

 When Nathaniel died on 11th December 1945 he was living at 14 Havelock Road, Bexhill on Sea.
 He left an estate of £2156-18s-10d to Julia Coast, widow, and Nathaniel James Coast, builder’s merchant’s clerk.

 First World War Experience

-Ernest was demobbed on 22nd February 1919 and was awarded the 1914-1915 Star, the Victory Medal, and the British War Medal.
+He was in the France Theatre of War and was demobbed on 16th June 1919 after which he was awarded the Victory Medal and the British War Medal.